bcdev/zappend/docs/config.md

 # Configuration Reference

-In the following all possible configuration settings are described.
+Given here are all configuration settings of `zappend`.

 ## Target Outline